e18e/e18e/docs/blog/bundling-dependencies.md

 # ![Bundling Dependencies (and when not to do it)](/og/bundling-dependencies.png)

-As part of [e18e](https://e18e.dev), the community is often asked when you should or shouldn't bundle your dependencies _as a library author_.
+As part of [e18e](https://e18e.dev), the community is often asked when you should or shouldn't bundle your dependencies _as a library or developer tool author_.

 Much of this has come around thanks to people noticing that [Vite](https://github.com/vitejs/vite) does indeed bundle most of its dependencies.
 Similarly, [Storybook](https://github.com/storybookjs/storybook/) has been known to do the same.